metaterminal/metaterminal.fyi/content/fiction/murder-on-the-overland-limited.md

 “If these charges don’t stick against Pacific–”

 “So what, Louis?
-So what.
 The world is what it is.
-So unless you have anything new to say to me, that you didn’t already say to me five years ago, I suggest that it was a bad idea for you to come here to begin with.
+Unless you have anything new to say to me, that you didn’t already say to me five years ago, I suggest that it was a bad idea for you to come here to begin with.
 Thank you, and goodnight.”

 “Lyn…”

 She sat again, leaned the cane against the desk, and took up her pen.
 He knew it was her manner of deliberately ignoring him.

 “Fine,” Louis said.
 Fine.
-His watch claimed it was nearly nine, anyway.
+His watch claimed it was nearly nine.
 There were appointments to keep.
 “We can talk again in San Francisco.
 It was… *good* to see you, Lyn.
 I wish you a good evening.”

 He stepped out into the hallway, and heard her lock the door behind him.